 creating the payment.
 In our example order_id would be a good candidate.
 Mollie stores the

 metadata is included in the response.
 This is another way to connect orders and payments.
 We advise to use the

 metadata approach.
 This

 is the most popular approach and it's easiest to implement.

 - The payment screens are suitable for web, smartphones and tablets.

 - All payment methods you have enabled are – when relevant – shown to your customers.
 A newly activated payment method is available immediately for all of your visitors.

-- If the consumer's first choice of payment method is not successful, it's very easy for the consumer to select and try another one.
-If a consumer appears to not have sufficient credit on a checking account a retry by credit card could easily be attempted.
+- If the customer's first choice of payment method is not successful, it's very easy for the customer to select and try another one.
+If a customer appears to not have sufficient credit on a checking account a retry by credit card could easily be attempted.
 We handle this for you without asking you to implement any extra API's.

 - Full support for QR codes and other conversion rate improving features.